Calcium and Vitamin D

-This deficiency could be as a result of inadequacy in the diet, poor absorption, higher body requirement, increased excretion, and limited exposure to sunlight or a lower level of intake.
-Diets that are Vitamin D deficient are mainly associated with lactose intolerance, veganism, ovo-vegetarianism and milk allergy.
+This deficiency could be as a result of inadequacy in the diet, poor absorption, higher body requirement, increased excretion, and limited exposure to sunlight, or a lower level of intake.
+Diets that are Vitamin D deficient are mainly associated with lactose intolerance, veganism, Ovo-vegetarianism, and milk allergy.

 Vitamin D deficiency is known to result in osteomalacia and rickets.
-In kids, vitamin D deficiency leads to rickets, a condition described as failing of bone tissue to correctly mineralize, which results in delicate bones as well as skeletal deformities.
+In kids, vitamin D deficiency leads to rickets, a condition described as failure of bone tissue to correctly mineralize, which results in delicate bones as well as skeletal deformities.
 Rickets was initially described from the mid-17th century by British researchers.
 From the late 19th and early 20th centuries, German physicians observed that taking one to three tsp each day of cod liver fish oil might reverse rickets.
 The fortification of milk with vitamin D starting in the 1930s has made rickets an uncommon disease in the USA, even though it remains to be reported regularly, especially amongst American-African infants & children.

-Plain breast feeding without giving vitamin D supplements may also cause rickets if the mother isn’t Vitamin D replete.
-Other causes of rickets in children include too much use of sunscreen, minimal exercise and limited exposure to sunlight.
+Plain breastfeeding without giving vitamin D supplements may also cause rickets if the mother isn’t Vitamin D replete.
+Other causes of rickets in children include too much use of sunscreen, minimal exercise, and limited exposure to sunlight.

 Symptoms of osteomalacia in adults include muscle weakness and bone pain.